-Sexual Harassment & Bully Prevention Training to Protects Your Organization
+Sexual Harassment & Bully Prevention & Gender Identity Training Protects Your Organization

 Sexual harassment and Bully prevention training is recommended for all businesses to reduce potential liability and claims.
-California businesses with 50+ employees are required to provide a minimum of two hours of sexual harassment and bully prevention training for supervisors (AB1825 & AB2053) every two years.
+California businesses with 50+ employees are required to provide a minimum of two hours of sexual harassment, bully prevention and gender identity/expression, and sexual orientation.training for supervisors (AB1825 & AB2053 & SB396) every two years.
 New supervisors are required to have sexual harassment training within six months.

 During the past several years, the Equal Employment Opportunity Commission (EEOC) closed over 7,256 sexual harassment and bullying claims nationwide, resulting in $44 million in fines and lawsuit settlements.
 Last year, over 30,000 employee complaints were filed in California alone!

 Educate Your Employees for a Harassment and Bully Free Workplace Environment

 Sexual harassment and bully training will reduce employee mistreatment and workplace harassment claims within your organization.
 What's more, you'll be poised to grow a business where your employees are proud to work, while significantly reducing your liability in the area of harassment, discrimination and bullying.

 Our sexual harassment / bullying prevention training classes are offered in English and Spanish and, are available for your staff (non-supervisors) employees.
 Our training includes:

 - Training led by a certified instructor, either via a webinar or at your location, in Orange, Los Angeles, Riverside, or San Diego counties.

 - Focus on practical knowledge and the prevention of sexual harassment, discrimination and bullying prevention rather than simply memorizing answers in order to pass a test.

-- Our class criteria exceeds the CA required sexual harassment, discrimination & bully prevention training requirements (AB1825 & AB2053)
+- Our class criteria exceeds the CA required sexual harassment, discrimination & bully prevention training requirements (AB1825 & AB2053 & SB396)

 - Group discussions - based on the participants needs and concerns.

 - Active participation of attendees consistently throughout the program.

 - Help supervisors identify and avoid known pitfalls for not reacting to workplace harassment / discrimination / bullying.

 - Workplace Discrimination and Harassment defined and discussed with actual examples.

 - What are "Protected classes" under California and federal law.

 - How does Vicarious and Strict Liability apply to employers and supervisors.